|IN THIS ISSUE ...|

 HopeLine Campaign to be conducted Wednesday

-The Office of Student Conduct is hosting a HopeLine Campaign by Verizon Wireless in the Student Union on April 16 from 10 a.m. – 2 p.m. in conjunction with Earth Day.
+The Office of Student Advocacy and Accountability is hosting a HopeLine Campaign by Verizon Wireless in the Student Union on April 16 from 10 a.m. – 2 p.m. in conjunction with Earth Day.

 HopeLine phones are refurbished phones that are equipped with 3,000 anytime minutes of airtime and texting capabilities.
 They come with Verizon Wireless nationwide coverage, call forwarding, call waiting, three-way calling, caller ID, basic voice mail and texting.